 When you go live on the web or mobile, you’ll be prompted to allow access to your camera and microphone.
 Next, name your livestream and choose whether to notify members about the livestream and record it.

 On the web, you will see the livestream on the left.
 In the upper left corner you’ll see an "End Livestream" button and a livestream timer.
 On the right, a panel includes the chat and a participant list in separate tabs.
-Livestream viewers will be able to type in the chat.
+Livestream viewers will be able to type in the chat and have the option to toggle off the chat for themselves as well.
 The list of viewers will update in real-time.

 When you go live, a banner will appear at the top of the feed in the Network, Group, or Course where you are livestreaming.
 It will show the title, a livestream of the video, and a counter of the participants.
 The banner will remain at the top of the feed throughout the livestream.
 Clicking on it will open a flyout with the livestream.